hypothesis/publisher-account-test-site/README.md

 ## How it works

-When you "Sign up" on the example site, a request is made to the [Create user API](http://h.readthedocs.io/en/latest/api/#operation/createUser) to create an account with the given username within the namespace of your publisher account.
+When you "Sign up" on the test site, a request is made to the [Create user API](http://h.readthedocs.io/en/latest/api/#operation/createUser) to create an account with the given username within the namespace of your publisher account.
 When the page loads, it creates a [JWT token](https://jwt.io/) for the logged-in user, using the client ID and secret, and embeds it in the generated page.

 When the Hypothesis client runs, it calls the `window.hypothesisConfig()` function to fetch the configuration for the annotation client and reads the grant token.
 It then exchanges this grant token for an access token which allows the client to create annotations using this username.